 Al Potma is self-employed in the telecommunications field as President of Potma Solutions Inc. which serves the Guelph, Wellington, and Waterloo regions.
 He has extensive experience with children’s aid societies as a foster parent, adoptive parent, and volunteer driver.
 He is actively involved with organizations concerned with poverty, housing, civil rights, advocating for children with special needs, and aboriginal issues.
-He is the adoptive parent of three children.
+He has four children, three of whom are adopted.

 Nancy Power has her Social Service Worker Diploma and has been working for several years in the social services sector with a focus on young adults dealing with a range of issues such as homelessness, mental health, and behavioural challenges.
 She is currently a Clinical Counsellor/Relief Worker at Portage Drug Addiction Rehabilitation Centre in Elora.
 Nancy also has experience in serving on not-for-profit Boards.
 She is currently living in Fergus.